TritonDataCenter/rfd/rfd/0026/README.md

-As users provide feedback regarding package sizes during the first phase of deployment and testing, new packages may be created to better suit their needs, and previous packages will be retired (not necessarily deleted, but they won't be used to create storage VMs anymore).
+As users provide feedback regarding package sizes during the first phase of deployment and testing, new packages may be created to better suit their needs, and previous packages will be retired (not deleted, but deactivated).

 #### ZFS I/O priority